Bulgaria is a strong choice for any traveller.

 - Learn to read Cryllic script – even if you don’t know what the meaning is, being able to read place names and menus will be handy

-- Get a sim card – not getting lost in cities, being able to call restaurants and accommodation, and everything else, is a good thing
+- Get a sim card – not getting lost in cities, being able to call restaurants and accommodation.
+Sim cards change your life for the better.

 Travelling solo can be amazing anywhere in the world.
 It’s the ultimate in freedom, allowing you to travel at your own pace, see what you want, stay where you want and do what you want.

 - You should choose your accommodation wisely.
-Depending on what kind of thing you want, you could opt for a hostel (there are many in Bulgaria), where you can meet other solo travellers, get involved with group activities and have a lot of fun.
-Make sure to research thoroughly, to ensure that where you’re going to stay has been well reviewed by other solo travellers before you.
+Depending on what kind of thing you want, you could opt for a hostel (there are many in Sofia for example), where you can meet other solo travellers, get involved with group activities and have a lot of fun.

 - Make full use of tours.
-In Plovdiv and Sofia, for example, you can get free tours which will help you get to grips with the city, learn about the place you’re travelling, and talk to local.
-You might even get to meet other travellers this way, too.
+In Plovdiv and Sofia, for example, you can get free tours which will help you get to grips with the city, learn about the place you’re travelling to, and talk to some locals.

 - Speaking of which, don’t be afraid to talk to locals.
 Younger Bulgarians, especially in larger cities, generally can speak pretty good English and will be happy to chat to you, talk to you about your trip, and give you a few local tips, too.